 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 - Fabric – fat quarters are great for this.
-I used this stiff quilting cotton.
-For similar fabric try here…
+I used this Christmas fabric quilting cotton.
+Here are some lovely Christmas fabrics.

 - Co-ordinating thread